t18d/HuangSupplement/README.md

   locally</a>, edit the CSV file and send in a pull request.</p>

 <p>The focus is on antedating and amending entries where the lemma is still
   current in educated speech.
-Triage of items compiled in <a href="https://github.com/t18d/HuangSupplement/tree/main/Yang">Yang's bibliography</a>
+Triage of items in <a href="https://github.com/t18d/HuangSupplement/tree/main/Yang">Yang's bibliography</a>
-  is underway.
+  (2026-1-14) is underway.
 Editorial history and argumentation can be accessed via git blame.</p>

 <div align="center">